nationalarchives/ds-frontend-enrichment/docs/logo-adornments.md

 />
 ```

+Each adornment is applied on a day-by-day basis.

-A date parameter can be added which changes nothing about the output but acts as a cache buster as each adornment is applied on a day-by-day basis.
+The CSS is cached for an hour but a date parameter can be added to the request which changes nothing about the response but acts as a cache buster.
 This should be dynamically set by your service.

 ```
 https://tna.dblclk.dev/enrichment/css/logo-adornments.css?date=2024-09-24